anon123319/HMCTS_test/Readme.md

-Note: You do not need to start the server before executing the API endpoint unit tests.
-The npm library 'supertest' spins up the server.

-To run the API unit tests that assert on responses from the database:
-- Run `npm install` if you haven't done so yet.

-- Run `npm run test:endpoints` in the terminal within the root of this project.

-To run the unit tests that test API endpoint validation:

-- Run `npm test:endpoints_validation` in the terminal within the root of this project.

-To run the utility function unit tests:

-- Run `npm run test:utils` in the terminal within the root of this project.

-To run all of the unit tests in this project:

-- Run `npm test` in the terminal within the root of this project.

-Please follow these steps to set up the database for this API to run locally:
+Please follow these steps to set up the database for this application to run locally.

-1. Create an environment file in the root of this repository, called '.env' and populate it with the following properties (Please see the sample .example-env file in root):
+1. Create an environment file in the root of this repository, called '.env' and populate it with the following properties (Please see the sample example-env file in root):

 - PSQL_ADMIN_USER (The username you use to authenticate into PostgreSQL).
 - PSQL_ADMIN_DATABASE (the admin database on your PSQL server from where you can create other databases).